cilium/cilium/Documentation/concepts/kubernetes/intro.rst

 What does Cilium provide in your Kubernetes Cluster?
 ====================================================

-The following functionality is provided as your run Cilium in your Kubernetes
+The following functionality is provided as you run Cilium in your Kubernetes
 cluster:

 * :term:`CNI` plugin support to provide pod_connectivity_ with